 - Monitoring and evaluating the company's financial reporting system

-• Preparing the items to be dealt with at General Meetings and ensuring that decisions are implemented
+- Preparing the items to be dealt with at Annual General Meetings and ensuring that decisions are implemented

-• Performing the Audit Committee's duties referred to in recommendation 27 of the Corporate Governance Code
+- Performing the Audit Committee's duties referred to in recommendation 16 of the Corporate Governance Code.

-The Board of Directors regularly assesses its operations and working methods through self-evaluation once a year.
+The Board of Directors assesses its operations and working methods regularly by conducting a self-evaluation once a year.

 Meeting practices and information flow

 The Board of Directors meets at regular intervals about 10 times during the term in accordance with a separate meeting schedule confirmed in advance by the Board, and when necessary.
-In 2015, the Board of Directors met thirteen (13) times.
-The average attendance of the members of the Board of Directors was 93%.
+In 2016, the Board of Directors met 15 times.
+The average attendance of the members of the Board of Directors was 98%.

 During the meetings of the Board of Directors, the CEO gives a review of the financial situation of the Group by business area.
 The review also covers forecasts, investments, organisational changes and other issues that are important for the Group.

-The company shall provide the Board of Directors with sufficient information on the company's operations to enable the Board to properly perform its duties.
-The agenda of the meeting shall be delivered to the members of the Board of Directors at least one week before the meeting.
-The meeting material shall be prepared by the CEO and the secretary of the Board of Directors according to the instructions provided by the Chairman.
-The meeting material shall be delivered to the members at least three days before the meeting.
+The company provides the Board of Directors with sufficient information on the company's operations to enable the Board to properly perform its duties.
+The agenda of a meeting is delivered to the members of the Board of Directors at least one week before the meeting.
+The meeting material is prepared by the CEO and the secretary of the Board of Directors according to the instructions provided by the Chairman.
+The meeting material is delivered to the members at least three days before the meeting.